CallocGD/cocos-headers/README.md

 while reverse engineering.
 Feel free to update and send me pull requests I love it when anyone contributes, wants to contribute or even give me ideas.

+# Differences from HJFod's Version
+- I (Calloc) have Added in the additional Fmod and Fmt headers for those wanting to decompile gd on their own.
+This will also be in use for an auto-creation tool I am working on where these things are already being needed and included

 Unlike the other branch I plan to make this one generate a `libcocos2d.dll` file and `libcocos2d.lib` file as well as attempt to verify compilation with `md5` , `sha1`, `sha256` this should only be for windows 2.204 & android 2.205